ignite/cli/docs/guide/scavenge/03-scaffolding.md

 starport scaffold chain github.com/cosmonaut/scavenge --no-module
 ```

-This command created a new directory `scavenge` with a brand new Cosmos SDK blockchain.
-This blockchain doesn't have any application-specific logic yet, but it imports standard Cosmos SDK modules, such as `auth`, `bank`, `mint` and others.
+This command creates a new `scavenge` directory with a brand new Cosmos SDK blockchain.
+This blockchain doesn't have any application-specific logic yet, but it imports standard Cosmos SDK modules, such as `auth`, `bank`, `mint`, and others.

 Change the current directory to `scavenge`: